DA Lightclient

 Ensure the following are installed on your system:

-Docker: we recommend Docker Desktop (Windows, Linux, macOS).
+Docker: we recommend (Windows, Linux, macOS).

 In the terminal, navigate to a directory of your choice, then clone the repo: